-All about the French expression "Tu as un poil dans la main"
+All about the French idiom "Tu as un poil dans la main"

 French to English translation